AdamWentworth/AppliedAlgorithmsFinalExamPrep/final_exam_practice_Qs.md

 Problem Statement: Implement both Mergesort and Quicksort algorithms.
 Compare their efficiencies on the same random list of numbers.

+Performance Analysis:

+Empirical Comparison: Compare the execution time of both algorithms on the same randomly generated list of numbers.
+This will provide an empirical basis for understanding their performance.

+Theoretical Analysis: Discuss the time complexities of Mergesort and Quicksort in both average and worst-case scenarios.
+This theoretical analysis will complement your empirical findings and provide a complete picture of the sorting algorithms' efficiencies.

 Solution:

 ```